jthies/dcse-summerschool/README.md

 [Docker](https://www.docker.com) can be easily installed on Linux, Windows, and MacOS and facilitates the delivery software in packages called containers, which are isolated and bundle their own software, libraries, and configuration files.

-Please first install Docker on your computer following the instructions no the [official website](https://www.docker.com/get-started).
+Please first install Docker on your computer following the instructions on the [official website](https://www.docker.com/get-started).

 ---